alexshafranov/derplanner/README.md

 * On Windows run ```premake5 vs2015```.
 Any Visual Studio version, starting from **Visual C++ 2008** should work as well.
 * On Linux run ```./premake5 gmake```.
 Linux build is regularly tested on **gcc 4.6.3** and **clang 3.4**.

-There're no external dependencies, so alternatively, you can just include derplanner code in your own build system.

 ## License
 derplanner is licensed under [zlib license](./LICENSE.txt)